2l2cgit/Ecstasy-Bot/README.md

 2. open the folder in vs code
 3. goto Terminal on vs code
 4. Type node bot.js in the terminal

+If you are copying this bot and edeting it you need to shout out me in the README.md file